chinonso-okoroafor/financial-analysis-project/README.md

 > ⚠️ Data sourced from Rightmove (2022) and WPP (2022) annual reports.
 Market data (beta, Rf) from Bloomberg/Reuters.

----

-## 🌟 Why I’d Hire This Candidate (Recruiter’s Verdict)

-> “You’ve proven you can:
-> - **Think like an investor** — using CAPM to identify undervalued stocks.
-> - **Speak finance fluently** — explaining why gross margin differs between SaaS and services.
-> - **Engineer financial data** — cleaning and standardizing statements programmatically.
-> - **Tell a strategic story** — connecting ratios to business model, risk, and recommendations.
-> - **Acknowledge limitations** — e.g., ‘CAPM assumes constant beta — but it changes in recessions.’
->
-> You’re not just an analyst — you’re a **strategic finance partner**.
-I’d assign you to my most complex valuation or M&A due diligence projects.”

-— *Professional Recruiting Manager, Data Science & Business Analytics (ex-Goldman, ex-McKinsey)*

----

 ## 📚 References & Data Sources